-- Make a DIY vapor rub by diluting the essential oil extract with a carrier oil and rubbing some on your chest.
-The naturally occuring menthol in peppermint will help clear your sinuses, loosen phlegm and suppress coughs.
+- Make a DIY vapor rub by diluting the essential oil extract with a carrier oil and rubbing some on your chest with a cotton ball.
+The naturally-occurring menthol in peppermint will help clear your sinuses, loosen phlegm and suppress coughs.

-- According to Harrison, peppermint oil is great for headache relief.
+- Many people find that peppermint oil is great for headache relief.
 You can mix it with a carrier oil and apply some to your temples.

 - Get relief from asthma symptoms by using a diffuser with the oil or using the DIY vapor rub method.
 Note that this is not a replacement for your current asthma medications and/or inhaler.

-- Ease your discomfort from sunburn by mixing some peppermint essential oil with carrier oil and applying to the affected area to provide a cooling effect.
+- Ease your discomfort from sunburn or sore muscles by mixing some peppermint essential oil with carrier oil and applying to the affected area to provide a cooling effect.
 You could also mix it with aloe vera gel for double cooling power.

 - Mix it with shampoo and apply it to your scalp to stimulate hair growth.
 One study found that peppermint is effective for this use.